rawitat/gtypist_lessons/programming_quotes.typ

 *:FUNNY_28
 I:Anonymous
 S:Assumption is the mother of all fuckups.

+*:FUNNY_29
+I:J. Horning
+S:Computer Science is the only discipline in which we view adding a new wing :to a building as being maintenance.

 # for the last lesson, no question asked, just goto menu
 G:MENU